google/fresnel/README.md

 Fresnel is an infrastructure service which allows operating system images to be retrieved and provisioned from anywhere where internet access is available.
-It allows an authorized user to create sanctioned boot media that can be used to provision the system, and it allows the system to obtain files needed to build trust.
+It allows an authorized user to create sanctioned boot media that can be used to provision a machine, and it allows the installer to obtain files needed to build trust.

 ## Overview